Some injured workers who are age 50 or over are eligible to settle their claim.

 - The employer cannot be located.

 - The employer is no longer in business.

-- The employer fails to respond, or declines to participate, after being notified of the structured settlement process by L&I and the Board of Industrial Insurance Appeals (BIIA).
+- The employer fails to respond, or declines to participate, after being notified of the claim resolution settlement process by L&I and the Board of Industrial Insurance Appeals (BIIA).

-We recommend employers consider seeking the advice of legal counsel and/or a financial consultant before entering into a structured settlement.
+We recommend employers consider seeking the advice of legal counsel and/or a financial consultant before entering into a claim resolution settlement.
 Settlements involve legal procedures and they can have a financial impact on your business, including premiums.